lesterpjy/uva_msai_vault/DL1/Lecture 7.md

     - $PE(pos,2i)=sin(pos/10000^{2i/d_{model}})$
     - $PE(pos,2i+1)=cos(pos/10000^{2i/d_{model}})$

-### **Positional Encoding in Code**

-- The code provides a class definition for positional encoding in PyTorch.
-- The forward method adds the positional encoding to the input tensor _x_.

 ### **Transformer Pros & Cons**

 - **Pros:**
     - The transformer operates on data in parallel, which accelerates the learning process compared to RNNs that operate sequentially.
     - The transformer can deal with long-term dependencies in sequences.
 - **Cons:**
     - The transformer scales quadratically with the number of inputs.
     - Transformers are memory-intense and require lots of data and long training.